vaxherd/WoWXIV/README.md

 - An FFXIV-style chat window and combat log

-- Additional FFXIV-style text commands, notably `/itemsearch` to search all item storage (even when not at a bank or void storage NPC) and `/?` to display help text for a specific command (also with an API for external addons to register their own help text)
+- Additional FFXIV-style text commands, notably `/itemsearch` to search all item storage (even when not at a bank) and `/?` to display help text for a specific command (also with an API for external addons to register their own help text)

 - Various improvements to gamepad support, including right-stick zoom and a menu cursor